-EMO Recommendation - Vote "YES" on Measure 86, based on EMO social principle of Economic Justice that establishes social and economic systems that encourage, enable, and empower all people to develop and use their capabilities to meet their needs and to contribute to the social welfare.
-The cost of college education in Oregon is rising rapidly.
-State tuition has increased two and a half times faster than per capita income in the state over a six-year period.
+EMO Recommendation - Vote "YES" on Measure 86,

+based on EMO social principle of Economic Justice that establishes social and economic systems that encourage, enable, and empower all people to develop and use their capabilities to meet their needs and to contribute to the social welfare.
+And what does the Lord require of you ... but to do justice, to love kindness, and to walk humbly with your God. -Micah 6:8 tuition has increased two and a half times faster than per capita income in the state over a six-year period.
 Oregon's student assistance lags the national average by 20 percent, and Oregon students pay 18 percent more in tuition and fees that the U.S. average.
 As a result, student indebtedness is soaring.
 The average student borrower graduating from a four-year college in 2010 had almost \$21,000 in debt, 21 percent more than five years ago.